Link Search Menu Expand Document

 Three questions arise then. (i) The first question (the design question) is what policy to follow during data collection.
 If the policy can use the full history, the problem is not much different than online learning, which we will consider later.
 From this perspective the interesting (and perhaps more realistic) case is when the data-collection policy is memoryless and is fixed before the data collection begins.
 Hence, in what follows, we will restrict our attention to this case. (ii) The second question is what algorithm to use to compute the policy given the data generated. (iii) The final, third question is how large is the sample complexity of learning with policy induced data for some fixed MDP class.

-Learning and estimating a good policy from policy induced data is much closer to reality than the same problem from $Z$-designs.
+Learning and estimating a good policy from policy induced data is much closer to reality than the same problem from Z-designs.
 Practical problems, such as problems in health care, robotics, etc., are so that we can obtain data generated by following some fixed policy, while it is usually not possible to demand obtaining sample transitions from arbitrary state-action pairs.

-For simplicity, let us still consider the case of finite state-action MDPs, but to further simplify matters, let us now consider (homogenous kernel) finite horizon problems with a horizon $H$.
-As it turns out, the plug-in algorithm of the previous section is still a good algorithm in the sense that it achieves the optimal (minimax) sample complexity.
-However, the minimax sample complexity is much higher than it is for $Z$-designs:
+For simplicity, let us still consider the case of finite state-action MDPs, but to further simplify matters, let us now consider (homogenous kernel) finite horizon problems with a horizon H. As it turns out, the plug-in algorithm of the previous section is still a good algorithm in the sense that it achieves the optimal (minimax) sample complexity.
+However, the minimax sample complexity is much higher than it is for Z-designs:

-Proof (sketch): Without loss of generality assume that $S=H+1$; if there are more states, just ignore them, while if there are fewer states then just decrease $H$.
-Consider an MDP where states ${1,\dots,H}$ are organized in a chain under the effect of some actions, and state $H+1$ is an absorbing state with zero associated reward. drawing For $1\le i \le H$, let action $a_i$ be the one that gets to be chosen with the smallest probability in state $i$ under the data generating policy $\pi$: $a_i = \arg\min_{a\in [A]} \pi(a|i)$.
-We choose action $a_i$ as the action that moves the state from $i$ to $i+1$, deterministically.
-Any other action leads to state $H+1$, deterministically.
-All rewards are zero, except when transitioning from state $H$ to state $H+1$ under action $a_H$, where the reward is stochastic with a normal distribution with mean $\mu$ either $-2\delta$ or $+2\delta$ and a variance of one.
+Proof (sketch): Without loss of generality assume that S=H+1; if there are more states, just ignore them, while if there are fewer states then just decrease H. Consider an MDP where states 1,,H are organized in a chain under the effect of some actions, and state H+1 is an absorbing state with zero associated reward. drawing For 1iH, let action ai be the one that gets to be chosen with the smallest probability in state i under the data generating policy π: ai=argmina[A]π(a|i).
+We choose action ai as the action that moves the state from i to i+1, deterministically.
+Any other action leads to state H+1, deterministically.
+All rewards are zero, except when transitioning from state H to state H+1 under action aH, where the reward is stochastic with a normal distribution with mean μ either 2δ or +2δ and a variance of one.
 The structure of the MDP is shown on the figure in the left-hand side.

-Now, because of the choice of $a_i$, $\pi(a_i|i)\le 1/A$.
-Hence, the probability that starting from state $1$, following policy $\pi$ for $H$ steps will generate the sequence of states $1,2,\dots,H,H+1$, including the critical transition from state $H$ to state $H+1$, is at most $(1/A)^H$.
-This transition is critical in the sense is that only data from this transition decides whether in state $1$ it is worth taking action $a_1$ or not.
-In particular, if $\mu=-2\delta$, taking $a_1$ is a poor choice, while if $\mu=2\delta$, taking $a_1$ is the optimal choice.
-The expected number of times this critical transition is seen is at most $m=n(1/A)^H$.
-With $m$ observations, the value of $\mu$ will be estimated up to an accuracy of $O(\sqrt{1/m})$.
-When this is smaller than $2\delta$, with constant probability, the sign of $\mu$ cannot be decided and thus with constant probability, any algorithm will fail to identify whether $a_1$ should be taken in state $1$ or not (with a probability, of say, at least $1/2$).
-Plugging in the expected value of $m$, we get that the condition on $n$ is that $\sqrt{c A^H/n}\le 2\delta$ where $c>0$ is some universal constant.
-Equivalently, the condition is that $n\ge c A^H/(4\delta^2)$, which is the statement to be proven. \(\qquad \blacksquare\)
+Now, because of the choice of ai, π(ai|i)1/A. Hence, the probability that starting from state 1, following policy π for H steps will generate the sequence of states 1,2,,H,H+1, including the critical transition from state H to state H+1, is at most (1/A)H. This transition is critical in the sense is that only data from this transition decides whether in state 1 it is worth taking action a1 or not.
+In particular, if μ=2δ, taking a1 is a poor choice, while if μ=2δ, taking a1 is the optimal choice.
+The expected number of times this critical transition is seen is at most m=n(1/A)H. With m observations, the value of μ will be estimated up to an accuracy of O(1/m).
+When this is smaller than 2δ, with constant probability, the sign of μ cannot be decided and thus with constant probability, any algorithm will fail to identify whether a1 should be taken in state 1 or not (with a probability, of say, at least 1/2).
+Plugging in the expected value of m, we get that the condition on n is that cAH/n2δ where c>0 is some universal constant.
+Equivalently, the condition is that ncAH/(4δ2), which is the statement to be proven.

 The lower bound construction suggests that the best policy to be used in the lack of extra information about the MDPs is the uniform policy.
 Note that a similar statement holds for the discounted setting.
 The contrast between this lower bound and the polynomial upper bound of the previous section are in strike contrast: Data obtained from following policies can be very poor.
-One may wonder whether the situation can be improved assuming that the data is obtained from a good policy (say, $2\delta$ optimal policy), but the proof of the previous result in fact shows that this is not the case.
+One may wonder whether the situation can be improved assuming that the data is obtained from a good policy (say, 2δ optimal policy), but the proof of the previous result in fact shows that this is not the case.

 While the exponential lower bound on the sample complexity of learning from policy induced data is already bad enough, one may worry that the situation could be even worse.
 Could it happen that even the best algorithm needs double exponential number of samples?
 Or even infinite?
 A moment of thought shows that the latter is the case is switch to the average reward setting: This is because in the average reward setting the value of an action can depend on the value of a state whose hitting probability within an arbitrary fixed number of transitions is positive, just arbitrarily low.
 Can something similar happen perhaps in the finite-horizon setting, or the discounted setting?
 As it turns out, the answer is no. The previous lower bound gives the correct order of the sample complexity of finding a near-optimal policy using policy induced data:

-where as before, $\hat v^\pi$ denotes the value function of policy $\pi$ in the empirically estimated MDP.
-Further, we also used $v(\mu)$ as a shorthand for $\sum_s \mu(s) v(s) (= \langle \mu, v \rangle)$, where $v:[S]\to \mathbb{R}$,
+where as before, v^π denotes the value function of policy π in the empirically estimated MDP.
+Further, we also used v(μ) as a shorthand for sμ(s)v(s)(=μ,v), where v:[S]R,

 and

-where $P_\pi$ and $\hat P_\pi$ are $SA \times SA$ matrices.
-These can be proved by using the Bellman equation for the action-value functions and a simple recursion and noting that $q_0 = r = \hat q_0$.
+where Pπ and P^π are SA×SA matrices.
+These can be proved by using the Bellman equation for the action-value functions and a simple recursion and noting that q0=r=q^0.

-Next, we can observe that $v^\pi(\mu) = \langle \mu^\pi, q^\pi \rangle$ where $\mu^\pi$ is a distribution over $[S]\times [A]$ which assigns probability $\mu(s)\pi(a|s)$ to $(s,a)\in [S]\times [A]$.
-This, combined with the value difference identity makes $\nu_h^\pi:=\mu^\pi (P_\pi)^h$ appear in the bounds.
-This is the probability distribution over the state-action space after using $\pi$ for $h$ steps when the initial distribution is $\mu^\pi$.
-Now, as this is multiplied by $P-\hat P$, and for a given state-action pair $(s,a)$, \(\| P(s,a)-\hat P(s,a) \|_1 \lesssim 1/\sqrt{N(s,a)} \le 1/\sqrt{N_h(s,a)} \approx 1/\sqrt{m \nu_h^{\pi_{\log}}}\), using that $\nu_h^\pi(s,a)\le \sqrt{\nu_h^\pi(s,a)}$ which holds because $0\le \nu_h^\pi\le 1$, we see that it suffices if the ratios
+Next, we can observe that vπ(μ)=μπ,qπ where μπ is a distribution over [S]×[A] which assigns probability μ(s)π(a|s) to (s,a)[S]×[A].
+This, combined with the value difference identity makes νhπ:=μπ(Pπ)h appear in the bounds.
+This is the probability distribution over the state-action space after using π for h steps when the initial distribution is μπ.
+Now, as this is multiplied by PP^, and for a given state-action pair (s,a), P(s,a)P^(s,a)11/N(s,a)1/Nh(s,a)1/mνhπlog, using that νhπ(s,a)νhπ(s,a) which holds because 0νhπ1, we see that it suffices if the ratios

-$\rho_h^\pi(s,a):=\nu_h^\pi(s,a)/\nu_h^{\pi_{\log}}(s,a)$ (or their square root) are controlled.
-Above, $N(s,a)$ is the number of times $(s,a)$ is seen in the data, and $N_h(s,a)$ is the number of times $(s,a)$ is seen in the data in the $h$th transition.
+ρhπ(s,a):=νhπ(s,a)/νhπlog(s,a) (or their square root) are controlled.
+Above, N(s,a) is the number of times (s,a) is seen in the data, and Nh(s,a) is the number of times (s,a) is seen in the data in the hth transition.
 Here we should also mention that we only control these terms for state-action pairs

-$(s,a)$ that satisfy $\nu_h^{\pi}(s,a)\gtrsim 1/m$ as the total contribution of the other state-action pairs is $O(1/m)$, i.e., small.
-For these state action pairs, $\nu_h^{\pi_{\log}}(s,a)$ is also positive and with high probability, the counts are also positive.
+(s,a) that satisfy νhπ(s,a)1/m as the total contribution of the other state-action pairs is O(1/m), i.e., small.
+For these state action pairs, νhπlog(s,a) is also positive and with high probability, the counts are also positive.

 Next, one can show that

 This is done in two steps.
-First, show that $\nu_h^{\pi}(s,a) \le A^{h+1} \nu_h^{\pi_{\log}}(s,a)$.
-This follows from the law of total probability: Write $\nu_h^{\pi}(s,a)$ as the sum of probabilities of all trajectories that end with $(s,a)$ after $h$ transitions.
-Next, for a given trajectory, replace each occurrence of $\pi$ with $\pi_{\log}$ at the expense of introducing a factor of $A^{h+1}$ (this comes from $\pi(a’|s’)\le 1 \le A \pi_{\log}(a’|s’)$).
-The next step is to show that $\nu_h^{\pi}(s,a) \le A^{S} \nu_h^{\pi_{\log}}(s,a)$ also holds.
+First, show that νhπ(s,a)Ah+1νhπlog(s,a).
+This follows from the law of total probability: Write νhπ(s,a) as the sum of probabilities of all trajectories that end with (s,a) after h transitions.
+Next, for a given trajectory, replace each occurrence of π with πlog at the expense of introducing a factor of Ah+1 (this comes from π(a|s)1Aπlog(a|s)).
+The next step is to show that νhπ(s,a)ASνhπlog(s,a) also holds.
 This inequality follows by observing that the uniform policy and the uniform mixture of all deterministic (memoryless) policies induce the same distribution over the trajectories.
-Then by letting $\textrm{DET}$ denote the set of all deterministic policies, using that $\pi\in \textrm{DET}$, we have $\nu_h^{\pi}(s,a)\le \sum_{\pi’ \in \textrm{DET}} \nu_h^{\pi’}(s,a) =A^S \nu_h^{\pi_{\log}}(s,a)$, where we used that $\vert \textrm{DET} \vert =A^S$.
+Then by letting DET denote the set of all deterministic policies, using that πDET, we have νhπ(s,a)πDETνhπ(s,a)=ASνhπlog(s,a), where we used that |DET|=AS.

 Bibliographic remarks

-Finding a good policy from a sample drawn from a $Z$-design and finding a good policy from a sample given a generative model, or random access simulator of the MDP (which we extensively studied in previous lectures on planning) are almost the same.
+Finding a good policy from a sample drawn from a Z-design and finding a good policy from a sample given a generative model, or random access simulator of the MDP (which we extensively studied in previous lectures on planning) are almost the same.
 The random access model however allows the learner to determine which state-action pair the next transition data should be generated at in reaction to the sample collected in a sequential fashion.
 Thus, computing a good policy with a random access simulator gives more power to the “learner” (or planner).
-The lower bound presented for $Z$-design can in fact be shown to hold for the generative setting, as well (the proof in the paper cited below goes through in this case with no changes).
+The lower bound presented for Z-design can in fact be shown to hold for the generative setting, as well (the proof in the paper cited below goes through in this case with no changes).
 This shows that in the tabular case, adaptive random access to the simulator provides no benefits to the planner over non-adaptive random access.

 • Agarwal, Alekh, Sham Kakade, and Lin F. Yang.
 2020.
 “Model-Based Reinforcement Learning with a Generative Model Is Minimax Optimal.”
 COLT, 67–83. arXiv link

 This paper also contains a number of pointers to the literature.
 Interestingly, earlier approaches often used more complicated approaches which directly worked with value functions rather than the more natural plug-in approach.
-The problem of whether the plug-in method is minimax optimal in $Z$ design for finite-horizon problem is open.
+The problem of whether the plug-in method is minimax optimal in Z design for finite-horizon problem is open.

 • Li, Gen, Yuting Wei, Yuejie Chi, Yuantao Gu, and Yuxin Chen.
 2020.
 “Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model.”
 NeurIPS